First-time buyer stamp duty exemption

 The first-time buyer stamp duty exemption has undoubtedly helped increase the number of people getting on the property ladder, with the highest number of first-time buyers since before the financial crisis being recorded in August, recent figures show.

-However, I am seeing more and more clients getting stung for the duty when they did not expect to do so as there are plenty of caveats that prevent first-time buyers from benefitting.
+However, I am seeing more and more clients getting stung for the duty when they did not expect to do so as plenty of caveats prevent first-time buyers from benefitting.

 What is first-time buyer stamp duty exemption?